 All people who come to us for services are offered assistance according to their need and our capacity to help

-Almost one-third of transgender people have been rejected from an emergency shelter.
-The Salvation Army created a dorm in Las Vegas to offer safety and shelter to this group, which is statistically more vulnerable to assault.
+In addition, almost one-third of transgender people have been rejected from an emergency shelter.
+This is why The Salvation Army in Southern Nevada created a safe dorm in Las Vegas to offer safety and shelter to this group, which is statistically more vulnerable to assault.

 More than a quarter of LGBTQ Americans are food insecure and rely on the Supplemental Nutrition Assistance Program (SNAP).
 As one of the nation's largest providers of social services, we understand the importance of helping people maintain their dignity when looking for nutritious food by providing options.